hpcc-systems/Tombolo/tombolo_docs/docs/User-Guides/monitoring/CostMonitoring.md

 3. **Threshold Evaluation**: The system checks if the total costs for a monitor exceeds the Cost threshold.
 4. **Alert Generation**: If a threshold is exceeded, notifications are generated and sent.

-Each monitoring cycle performs the following actions: establish connection to the HPCC cluster using Workunit services, retrieve current workunit information and cost data for the monitored time period, extract user-specific cost breakdowns from workunit metadata, calculate cumulative costs across compilation, file access, and execution activities, aggregate total costs per user for the current day, and compare aggregated costs against configured thresholds.
+Each monitoring cycle performs the following actions:

+- Establish connection to the HPCC cluster using Workunit services
+- Retrieve current workunit information and cost data for the monitored time period
+- Extract user-specific cost breakdowns from workunit metadata
+- Calculate cumulative costs across:
+  - Compilation
+  - File access
+  - Execution activities
+- Aggregate total costs based on scope for the current day
+- Compare aggregated costs against configured thresholds

-The system detects and alerts on cost threshold breaches when given user(s) costs across given cluster(s) exceed the specified dollar amounts, budget overruns that occur during the monitoring period (full day).
+The system detects and alerts on cost threshold breaches when given the given scopes costs across given cluster(s) exceed the specified dollar amounts, budget overruns that occur during the monitoring period (full day).

-When cost thresholds are exceeded, alerts are sent immediately when limits are breached with detailed information including total cost amount, individual user cost contributions, and timestamp of when the threshold was exceeded.
+When cost thresholds are exceeded, alerts are sent immediately with detailed information including total cost amount, individual user cost contributions, and timestamp of when the threshold was exceeded.
 Notifications are sent via configured channels (email) and delivered to all configured contact groups including primary contacts, secondary contacts, and notification recipients based on the monitoring configuration.